Wait. Don't leave yet ✋

 Best Use Cases for Notion

-• Project Management: Track tasks, deadlines, and progress visually
+• Project Management: Track tasks, deadlines, and progress visually with databases and different views.

-• Content Calendars: Plan and manage blog posts, videos, or social content
+• Content Calendars: Plan and manage blog posts, videos, or social content all in one place.

 Microsoft OneNote: A Complete Overview